adambard/learnxinyminutes-docs/csharp.html.markdown

         }

+        // Methods can have the same name, as long as the signature is unique
+        // A method that differs only in return type is not unique public static void MethodSignatures(
+            ref int maxCount, // Pass by reference out int count)
+        {
+            count = 15; // out param must be assigned before control leaves the method }

         // Methods can have the same name, as long as the signature is unique public static void MethodSignatures(string maxCount)
         {
         }